swcarpentry/git-novice/05-history.md

 > ## Reverting a commit {.challenge}

-Jennifer is collaborating on her python script with her colleagues and realises her last commit isn't right at all and wants to undo it.
-Since she is working with others she needs to undo her work the correct way to leave a record of it.
-Below are the right steps and explanations, what is the missing command?
+Jennifer is collaborating on her python script with her colleagues and realises her last commit to the group repository is wrong and wants to undo it.
+Jennifer needs to undo correctly so everyone in the group repository gets the correct change.  `git revert <wrong commit ID>` will make a new commit that undoes Jennifer's previous wrong commit.
+Therefore `git revert` is different than `git checkout <commit ID>` because `checkout` is for local changes not committed to the group repository.
+Below are the right steps and explanations for Jennifer to use `git revert`, what is the missing command?

 | Command or action              | Explanation                                                                                                                            |
 |--------------------------------|----------------------------------------------------------------------------------------------------------------------------------------|